mchalapuk/hyper-text-slider/doc/custom-themes.md

 ### Colors

-Let's define a theme with a red background color and very contrasting white foreground elements.
+Example below defines a theme with a red background color and very contrasting white foreground elements.

 ```sass
 .hermes-theme--red {